I want you to feel, from the inside out, what it’s like to trust yourself and the people around you…

 Individual Coaching

-• Developing your values to help you live with confidence and loving accountability
+Align with your values so you can live with confidence, clarity, and loving accountability

 Coaching for Couples & Polycules

-As your couples coach, I help you and your loved ones feel more connected, secure, and hopeful in your relationship.
-Here's what you can expect:
+As your relationship coach, I help you and your loved ones feel more connected, secure, and hopeful in your relationship.
+Here are some of the things we’ll do together:

 “As someone who has tried several different therapists/coaches, Molly has by far been my favorite.
 She is friendly, empathetic, and queer/poly friendly.
 She also does an amazing job at challenging your assumptions and core beliefs in a compassionate way.
 I had one of the biggest therapeutic breakthroughs of my life working with Molly.
 As someone who has struggled to articulate my needs and ask for help in relationships, she helped me build the courage and the skills to do this with my current partner, without attachment to the outcome.
 This is something I will be practicing in all my relationships going forward.”